diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/aiida.md

 Before following these instructions, you must have Apptainer installed on your machine; see [this link](/documentation/install/install_apptainer/) for more details.

-This tutorial explains how to interact with Aiida's Apptainer image.
+This tutorial explains how to interact with AiiDA's Apptainer image.

 {{< /callout >}}

 ## Step 0: Before using the image

-To be able to use the Aiida Apptainer image, and for the sake of data persistence, you need a specific folder architecture.
+To be able to use the AiiDA Apptainer image, and for the sake of data persistence, you need a specific folder architecture.
 In short, we recommend that you use this folder architecture:

 ```bash
 $ ls /path/to/folder/of/your/choice